eyasam/VV-ESIR-TP1/exercice1.md

 ### Overview of the Bug :

-The article details a **global outage** on **July 19, 2024**, caused by a flawed update to **CrowdStrike's Falcon Sensor**, a cybersecurity tool.
-This bug impacted around **8.5 million Windows computers and servers** worldwide, disrupting sectors like **airports, hospitals, banks, emergency services**, and **financial markets**.
+The article details a **global outage** on **July 19, 2024** caused by a flawed update to **CrowdStrike's Falcon Sensor** (a cybersecurity tool).
+This bug impacted around **8.5 million Windows computers and servers** worldwide and disrupting sectors like **airports, hospitals, banks and emergency services**.

 ### Nature and Manifestation of the Bug

 The bug in the **Falcon Sensor** update led to the infamous **blue screen of death (BSOD)** on affected devices, rendering them inaccessible.
 This system failure disrupted the functioning of many businesses globally.
 While the issue was fixed on the same day, it still caused significant downtime and inconvenience.

 ### Repercussions of the Bug

 **For Clients and Consumers :**
-- Severe disruptions in industries such as **electronic payments, emergency services**, and **air travel**.
+- Severe disruptions in industries such as **electronic payments, emergency services and air travel**.
-- Loss of access to essential applications, leading to halts in business operations.
+- Loss of access to essential applications leading to halts in business operations.

 **For CrowdStrike and Microsoft :**
-- **CrowdStrike’s reputation** as a cybersecurity provider took a hit, necessitating immediate action to resolve the situation.
+- **CrowdStrike’s reputation** as a cybersecurity provider took a hit necessitating immediate action.
-- **Microsoft** also faced **Azure cloud service outages**, although unrelated to CrowdStrike’s specific issue.
+**Microsoft** also experienced **Azure cloud service outages** ( these were not connected to CrowdStrike’s specific issue).

 ### Could Testing Have Prevented This Bug?